Advertisement

 Hormones are chemicals that work to aid various body functions and processes, from growth to sexual function to mood.
 These chemicals can be affected by age, stress, medical conditions, and even your diet.

-When your hormones are out of whack, your body doesn’t function the way it should.
+When your hormones are imbalanced, your body doesn’t function the way it should.
 Too much or too little fat in your diet could affect your hormone levels.

 The typical Western diet, which tends to be high in saturated fat, may contribute to higher-than-normal levels of estrogen—the primary female sex hormone.
-Some research suggests may be linked to an increased risk of breast cancer.
+Some research suggests the Western diet may be linked to an increased risk of breast cancer.

-For men, low-fat diets can negatively impact testosterone levels.
+For men, low-fat diets can negatively affect testosterone levels.
 Testosterone is the hormone responsible for male sex drive and physical characteristics, like bone and muscle mass.

 What’s the right amount of fat?
 The 2020-2025 Dietary Guidelines for Americans recommends limiting your amount of saturated fats to less than 10 percent of daily calories.
 The previous version of the guidelines recommended keeping total fat consumption, from saturated and unsaturated fat, to under 30 percent.
 While the most recent version does not provide a recommended intake for unsaturated fats, it does encourage replacing saturated fats with unsaturated fats whenever possible.